-Eurobank EFG Bulgaria AD applies the Basic Indicator Approach for calculating capital requirements for operational risk.
+Eurobank Bulgaria AD applies the Basic Indicator Approach for calculating the capital requirements for operational risk.
 The Bank has in place adequate policies and processes to evaluate and manage the exposure to operational risk, including low-frequency high-severity events.
 The Bank maintains and regularly updates contingency and business continuity plans in order to ensure its ability to operate on an ongoing basis and limit losses in the event of severe business disruption.
-In applying the Basic Indicator Approach, EFG Eurobank Bulgaria AD calculates the amount of capital for covering operational risk losses by multiplying the bank's average annual gross income by a coefficient of 0.15.
-The average annual gross income is calculated on the basis of the last three year average sum of net interest income and net non-interest income, derived from audited statements.
-The average annual gross income is calculated as the average amount of the positive values of the annual gross income is calculated as the average amount of the annual gross income defore the annual gross income is calculated as the average amount of the annual gross income does not include:
+In applying the Basic Indicator Approach, Eurobank Bulgaria AD calculates the amount of capital for covering operational risk impact by multiplying the Bank's average annual gross income by a coefficient of 0.15.
+The average annual gross income is calculated on the basis of the last three year average sum of net interest income and net non-interest income, derived from audited Financial Statements.
+The average annual gross income is calculated as the average amount of the positive values of the annual gross income.
+The annual gross income is calculated before the deduction of any impairment charges for credit losses and operating expenses.
+Fees paid for outsourcing services rendered by intragroup entities are not deducted from the calculation of the gross income.
+However, expenditure on the outsourcing of services rendered by third parties reduces the annual gross income if the expenditure is incurred by a regulated undertaking subject to equivalent supervision.
+The calculation of the annual gross income does not include: